Course Title: Introduction to Clinical Practice

 - MEDS2147 Medical Examination 2 (Course ID 047308)

-This course will further your skills of gathering clinical data such as a case history, expose you to the nature and presentations of common musculoskeletal conditions managed by osteopaths, utilise a clinical reasoning to develop differential diagnoses, and practical skills to perform clinical, physical examinations to narrow your diagnosis.
-The practical work in this course simulates a practice environment and involves role play as clinician and patient, which provides skills in examining a patient for musculoskeletal findings that may form the basis of diagnosis in clinical practice.
+This course will further your skills of gathering clinical data from the case history and nmsk examinations to utilise within a clinical reasoning framework to develop differential and working diagnoses.
+These skills will be developed using presentations of common musculoskeletal conditions managed by osteopaths.
 This course includes a Work Integrated Learning experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from industry and/or community is integral to your experience.

 Objectives/Learning Outcomes/Capability Development